QtaneaSolutions/.github/profile/README.md

 ### 🚀 Transforming Healthcare with Technology

 Qtaneasolutions is a healthcare technology startup incubated by **DY Patil Medical College Hospital and Research Centre, Pimpri, Pune**.
-We specialize in providing cutting-edge healthcare solutions like **Electronic Health Records (EHR)** and **Electronic Medical Records (EMR)** applications, aimed at enhancing the efficiency and accuracy of healthcare services.
+We specialize in providing cutting-edge healthcare solutions like **Electronic Medical Records (EMR)**, **Emergency Medical Dispatch System** applications, aimed at enhancing the efficiency and accuracy of healthcare services.
 Additionally, we are pioneering research in the application of **Artificial Intelligence (AI)** to revolutionize healthcare delivery.

 ---